BosM16/BosRepo/README.md

 ## Acknowledgements
 This project was built using a number of software packages for which we cannot claim credit.
 The sources can be found at following links:
 * [OMG-tools](https://github.com/meco-group/omg-tools)
-A Python software toolbox for spline-based optimal motion planning .
+A Python software toolbox for spline-based optimal motion planning.

 * [Bebop Autonomy](https://bebop-autonomy.readthedocs.io/en/latest/)
 A ROS interface for the Parrot Bebop 2 drone.
 This package provides an interface for decoupled x-, y- (roll and pitch angle) and z- (vertical velocity) input commands to the drone.